colts70/The-Sematic-Stack/README.md

 • Anchors MAY NOT define a broader or different topic.
 • Anchors exist only to bind and reinforce the root — never to replace it.

+/type prevents class confusion (“what kind of thing is this?”)

+/entity pins the actual noun/ID (“which thing exactly?”)

+/url binds the entity to the domain you control (“where does the official meaning live?”)

+/canonical collapses naming drift + aliases (“what is it called, consistently?”)

+/sitemap declares crawl geometry (“where should machines start, on purpose?”)

+Five anchors are the minimum set needed to deterministically bind identity (type/entity/url/canonical) and constrain ingestion (sitemap) at the first hop.
+Remove one, and you reintroduce guesswork.

+The key rule in the spec) is:

+If any of the 5 anchors is missing/unreachable, the agent MUST degrade and MUST NOT treat the domain as deterministically bound for that missing dimension.

 “HESS defines the claim surface, not the winner.”